CMSgov/ab2d/Deploy/documentation/Windows_Developer_SemanticBits.md

 1. After you are done working with docker for the day, do the following:

-   - Return to the ubuntu window that is running docker
+   1. Return to the ubuntu window that is running docker

-   - Click on the ubuntu window so that it has focus
+   1. Click on the ubuntu window so that it has focus

-   - Press **Ctrl+c** on the keyboard to kill the docker daemon
+   1. Press **Ctrl+c** on the keyboard to kill the docker daemon

 1. If Ctrl+c fails to stop the docker daemon, do the following:

-   - Close the ubuntu window
+   1. Close the ubuntu window

-   - Restart Windows
+   1. Restart Windows

-   - Open Ubuntu as an administrator
+   1. Open Ubuntu as an administrator

-   - Delete the "docker.pid" file
+   1. Delete the "docker.pid" file

       ```ShellSession
       $ sudo rm -f /var/run/docker.pid
       ```

 1. After you have everything setup, you can start your day as follows

-   - Log on to Windows and give it time to do all its initial behind the scenes setup
+   1. Log on to Windows and give it time to do all its initial behind the scenes setup

-   - Open Ubuntu as an administrator
+   1. Open Ubuntu as an administrator

-   - Start the Docker dameon and leave it running
+   1. Start the Docker dameon and leave it running

       ```ShellSession
       $ sudo dockerd
       ```

-   - Verify that the following is displayed in the last line of the output
+   1. Verify that the following is displayed in the last line of the output

       ```
       API listen on /var/run/docker.sock
       ```

-   - Minimize this ubuntu windows so that it is out of your way
+   1. Minimize this ubuntu windows so that it is out of your way

-   - Don't forget to shut it down correctly at the end of your day as documented above
+   1. Don't forget to shut it down correctly at the end of your day with Ctrl+c as documented above